dochy-ksti/dochy/dochy_manual/readme.md

 This is Dochy's manual.

-To not write markdowns, manuals will be written in source files with comments as long as possible.
+Not to write markdowns, this manual will be written in source files with comments as long as possible.

 1. [Hello World](src/a1_hello_world/hello_world_save_test.rs)